 Every game has its own space structure.
-Reasonable space structure is important for the game design.
-In my opinion, the game of “The Walking Dead” has elaborate space structures, because they are helpful to establish puzzles and narrate the story.
+Reasonable space structure is important for game design.
+In my opinion, the game The Walking Dead has elaborate space structures, because they are helpful to establish puzzles and narrate the story.

 Space structure in The Walking Dead is very special.
 Every episode has multiple scenes.
-Each scene is structured by much different but organized space.
+Each scene is structured by different but organized space.
 So that “space” in The Walking Dead seems like every single picture of a comic book.
-It is not steady one but interactive.
+It is not a static one but interactive.
 Space is not an open world to explore.
 It is tiny, compact and rich.
-It contains much helpful information for puzzle solving and the storytelling.
-As I mentioned before.
-Space looks just like a single picture of a comic book.
+It contains helpful information for puzzle solving and the storytelling.
+As I mentioned before, space looks just like a single picture of a comic book.
 The Walking Dead is originally from a comic book.
 So that it may be reasonable to have such space structure to keep it has a feeling like it initial style.